Professor Trevor Cox

 For 15 years, I have been communicating acoustic engineering to the public, working on projects worth more than £1 million.
 I was a finalist at Famelab, an ‘X Factor-style’ competition to find science communicators for television.
 I have been involved in projects to produce teaching resources, the latest having reached more than a quarter of a million pupils.
 I have developed and presented science shows seen by 15,000 children, including appearances in London at the Royal Albert Hall, the Purcell Rooms at the South Bank Centre and the Royal Institution.
 My research has attracted worldwide news coverage in stories such as ‘Does a duck’s quack echo?’.
 I have appeared in features on BBC1, Teachers TV, Discovery and National Geographic channels, and as an expert in news items on a variety of television and radio programmes.

-I have written articles for New Scientist (on city sounds, acoustic archaeology and Christmas muzak) and is authoring a popular science book on Sound for Bodley Head and Norton.
+I have written articles for New Scientist (on city sounds, acoustic archaeology and Christmas muzak) and have authored a popular science book on Sound for Bodley Head and W W Norton due out in 2014.